-Verizon, like any large professional services company, relies on analysts crunching through reams of data to provide the crucial intelligence that supports decision-making at every level of the organization.
+Verizon, like any large professional services company, relies on analysts crunching through reams of data to provide the crucial intelligence that supports decision-making.

-But the challenge with traditional Business Intelligence (BI) tools is that, while it may be relatively easy to find out what is happening, it’s far more difficult and labor intensive to understand why.
+But the challenge with traditional Business Intelligence (BI) tools is that, while it may be relatively easy to find out what is happening, it’s far more difficult and labour intensive to understand why.

 In Verizon’s case, there were different systems for sales, customer quoting, HR, finance, capacity management, billing and talent surveys.
 Some were custom-developed in-house, while others were vendor-sourced.
 Verizon’s analysts were bogged down trying to cobble together disparate datasets scattered through many silos in the organization.
 This made it difficult to understand how Verizon’s key performance indicators were impacting each other.

-Although Verizon’s analysts were attempting to find answers, decision-makers within different departments were receiving reports that were not based on one version of the truth, which put the organization at risk to make decisions with unknown consequences.
+Although Verizon’s analysts were attempting to find answers, decision-makers within different departments were receiving reports that were not based on one version of the truth, which put the organization at risk of making decisions with unknown consequences.

-What Verizon needed was a single, holistic enterprise analytics platform that would give decision-makers the insight and clarity they needed to make the right call, at the right time.
+What Verizon needed was a single, holistic enterprise analytics platform that would give decision-makers the insight and clarity they needed to make the right call.

 Verizon chose Oracle Endeca Information Discovery (OEID), an agile BI technology that can be layered on top of an existing BI investment.
 Oracle EID allows you to quickly adapt your data model and bring in additional data sources within days or weeks.
 It continues to adapt as you use it, and reveal new sources of information that change the way decisions are made every day.

 On Oracle’s recommendation, Verizon partnered with RealDecoy to spearhead the implementation.
-RealDecoy is recognized as the No. 1 Oracle Endeca resource globally, backed by its Oracle EID Specialized Status designation.
+We are recognized as the No. 1 Oracle Endeca resource globally, backed by its Oracle EID Specialized Status designation.

 This included requirements gathering, analysis of data sources and existing infrastructure, development of use cases, quality assurance, documentation and training, and rollout.
 The emphasis was on using demand gap analysis to create a strong foundation that would allow the Verizon team to pick up the ball and run with it.

-With the clarity and insight provided with Oracle EID, Verizon is gaining the ability to:
+With the clarity and insight provided with Oracle EID, Verizon gained the ability to: